eigerco/solana-axelar/README.md

 ## About [Eiger](https://www.eiger.co)

 We are engineers.
-We contribute to various ecosystems by building low level implementations and core components.
-We work on several Axelar and Solana projects and believe that connecting these two is a very important goal to achieve cross-chain execution.
+We contribute to various ecosystems by building low-level implementations and core components.
+We work on several Axelar and Solana projects and connecting these two is a fundamental goal to achieve cross-chain execution.

 Contact us at hello@eiger.co
 Follow us on [X/Twitter](https://x.com/eiger_co)